clairxc/Trust-Your-Memory-Do-You/README.md

 - this favicon: <img width="204" alt="lightsaber-favicon" src="https://user-images.githubusercontent.com/96402339/153528835-20c810bd-5fad-4d2e-9e03-d600fa402eca.png">
 - the background gif (really gave an initially plain game something extra)

+## Bugs That I Encountered
+- [FIXED] player able to click cards multiple times
+    - used setTimeout to fix this issue
+- [FIXED] player able to flip more than two cards at a time
+    - used setTimeout to fix this issue
+- [FIXED] reset button was flipping a SINGLE card for some reason
+- [FIXED (sort of)] player able to flip already matched cards face down after implementing the reset button
+    - fixed by hiding the cards
+- [FIXED] reset button was console logging twice, when clicked once
+    - was calling it twice
+- [FIXED] background music would sometimes play/not play
+    - fixed by specifying the file path
+- [ONGOING] card "disappears" when clicked on multiple times rapidly

 ## Things I Learned
 I learned that the small things can make a big difference.
 The tiniest little typo can break your code, while adding the smallest little detail can give your project that little spark.

 ## Things I Would Do Differently
 - Rewrite my code in a simpler way instead of trying to use new methods I wasn't familiar with (which was good practice and challenging, but melted my brain in the process)